seriesnext/seriesnext/documents/term-sheet.md

 *[date]*

-The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of *[corporation name]*, a Delaware corporation (the "Company").
+The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of *[corporation name]*, a Delaware corporation (the "**Company**").
 Except for the section entitled "Binding Terms," this summary of terms does not constitute a legally binding obligation.
 The parties intend to enter into a legally binding obligation only pursuant to definitive agreements to be negotiated and executed by the parties.

 Securities to Issue
 -------------------

-Shares of Series Seed Preferred Stock of the Company (the "Series Seed").
+Shares of Series Seed Preferred Stock of the Company (the "**Series Seed**").

 Aggregate Proceeds
 ------------------